Food and diet in ancient medicine: Food and the treatment of disease in Ancient Rome

-As mentioned, certain types of food can affect the balance of the humours in different ways.
+Certain types of food can affect the balance of the humours in different ways.
 Diseases can be treated naturally through the choice of food based upon the idea of balance.
 According to Galen's "On Humours," as referenced by Wilkins et al., beef, camel, and goat meat, snails, cabbage, and soft cheeses produce black bile; brains, fungi, and hard apples cause phlegm; bitter almonds and garlic reduce phlegm.
 Additionally, for the treatment of gout, Galen suggested a range of dressings to be applied to the affected area made of mandrake, caper, and henbane and for the acute phase, creams made of seeds of conium, mushroom, and deer brain were administered.

 During the Ancient Rome period (753 BC–476 AD), medicine was not a well known concept.
 Diseases were believed to be some sort of penalty, in other words, punishment from God for people's wrongdoings.
 The only people that were able to provide healing were the priests since they have the connection to the divinities.
 Priests were doctors at the time; often known as priest-doctors.
 They served as medical providers under the respect of many community members due to their high spiritual standing and morality.
 It was also believed that these doctors would not have been able to provide healing without the assistance from God.

 In Rome, treatments were frequently exercised within families.
 The healing process is mostly through the use of vegetables and magic formulas.
 One of the main providers of treatments were the pater familias.
 These "head of household" men were responsible for providing their wives and children with proper foods when they were sick as well as many other responsibilities.
 They also incorporated some of Greeks practices including the four humors through the introduction of a Greek medical practitioner, Archagathus of Sparta.
 Additional to the contributions by Archagathus of Sparta, many Greek doctors and scientists found themselves in Rome as prisoners of war.
 Aside from captivity, these Greek doctors and scientists also preferred practicing medicine in Rome due to the relatively better financial incentive that existed.
-Later on in the 3rd century, the Roman expanded their findings and adopted a theological treatment system known as the cult of Aesculapius where thermal baths were used to treat illnesses.
+Later on in the 3rd century CE, the Roman expanded their findings and adopted a theological treatment system known as the cult of Aesculapius where thermal baths were used to treat illnesses.
 The Romans also held the belief that the body and brain are one.
 They believed that if one has a healthy mind, their body wellness will follow.